Silence for one or two minutes is included in ANZAC and Remembrance Day ceremonies as a sign of respect and a time for reflection.

 The King requested that "a complete suspension of all our normal activities" be observed for two minutes at "the eleventh hour of the eleventh day of the eleventh month" so that "in perfect stillness the thoughts of everyone may be concentrated on reverent remembrance of the Glorious Dead".

 Two minutes silence was first observed in Australia on the first anniversary of the Armistice and continues to be observed on Remembrance Day, 11 November.
-Over the years, the two minute silence has also been incorporated into ANZAC Day and other commemorative ceremonies.
+Over the years, the two minutes' silence was also incorporated into Anzac Day and other commemorative ceremonies.

-At league clubs around Australia, the remembrance silence has become part of the now nightly six o'clock (previously nine o'clock) ritual, when any light other than a memorial flame is dimmed, members stand in silence and then recite the Ode.
+At leagues clubs around Australia, the remembrance silence has become part of the nightly six o'clock (previously nine o'clock) ritual, when any light other than a memorial flame is dimmed.
+Members stand in silence and then recite The Ode.

-In recent times, one minute of silence has been observed at Australian commemorative events, such as ANZAC Day and Remembrance Day ceremonies.
-The reason behind this change is largely unknown.
+In recent times, one minute of silence has been observed at Australian commemorative events, such as Anzac Day and Remembrance Day ceremonies.